Medline Inc.: History

+Lawsuits

-False Claims Act Suit
+False Claims Act

-In October 2007, former employee, Sean Mason, filed a qui tam suit on behalf of the United States against Medline alleging the company violated the False Claims Act and the Illinois Whistleblower Reward and Protection Act by: 1) providing bribes and kickbacks to healthcare providers; 2) fraudulently inducing the Federal government to agree to improper tracking customers in procurement contracts and then giving below-government pricing to those tracking customers; and 3) overbilling the Federal government's mail-order pharmacy program.

-The complaint remained under seal pending a determination by the U.S. Government and the State of Illinois to intervene and proceed with the case.
-Both declined to do so.
+In October 2007, former employee Sean Mason filed a qui tam suit on behalf of the United States against Medline, alleging violations of the False Claims Act and the Illinois Whistleblower Reward and Protection Act.
+The complaint alleged that Medline provided bribes and kickbacks to healthcare providers, designated certain customers as "tracking customers" in federal procurement contracts while offering them lower prices than those offered to the federal government, and overbilled the federal government's mail-order pharmacy program.
+The complaint remained under seal while the U.S. government and the state of Illinois considered whether to intervene; both declined.

-After a court dismissed the first amended complaint, Mason filed a second amended complaint that focused on claims that Medline used a wide array of kickbacks and bribes to solicit business from healthcare providers.
-Mason claimed these kickbacks were falsely labeled as "rebates," and that Medline paid expensive gifts and made charitable donations to solicit business.

 In 2011, Medline settled the case for $85 million, with Mason receiving $23.4 million.

-Ethylene Oxide Litigation
+Ethylene oxide

-Ethylene Oxide ("EtO"), is used to sterilize medical equipment but is also classified as a known carcinogen.
-According to the Environmental Protection Agency ("EPA"), in 2017 Medline released 2,863 pounds of EtO.
-Medline received a permit from the Illinois EPA to construct controls to reduce EtO emissions to below 150 pounds per year.
+Ethylene oxide (EtO) is used to sterilize medical equipment and is classified as a known carcinogen.
+In 2017, Medline released 2,863 pounds of EtO.
+Medline later received a permit from the Illinois Environmental Protection Agency to construct controls intended to reduce EtO emissions to below 150 pounds per year.
+In 2019, four Lake County residents filed a lawsuit against Medline alleging that emissions of EtO from the company's facility caused their cancers and that the company failed to take adequate steps to reduce emissions.
+Additional plaintiffs later filed lawsuits alleging harms including cancer, birth defects, and miscarriages.
+In 2022, an appeals court ruled that a Chicago insurer was not required to cover Medline in litigation over EtO emissions because the insurance policy began in 2008, after the alleged emissions had begun in 1994.

-In 2019, four Lake County individuals filed suit against Medline alleging that the company's release of EtO caused their respective cancers and accusing Medline of not taking sufficient steps to reduce its EtO emissions.
-Additional plaintiffs filed lawsuits alleging harm from Medline's EtO emissions, including birth defects and miscarriages in addition to cancer.
-It was discovered that Medline sought to settle the lawsuits in 2023 when it filed suit against insurance companies, National Union Fire and Marine Insurance Company and National Union Fire Insurance Company of Pittsburgh.
-In its suit, Medline asserted that it was seeking to settle the litigation but that the aforementioned insurance companies refused to honor their indemnity obligations.
+In 2023, Medline filed suit against its insurers, National Union Fire and Marine Insurance Company and National Union Fire Insurance Company of Pittsburgh, while seeking to settle the EtO litigation.
+Medline alleged that the insurers had refused to honor indemnity obligations related to the lawsuits.
+As of early 2025, the litigation remained pending.

-The 2023 suit was not the first issue Medline had with an insurance carrier concerning the EtO litigation.
-In 2022, an appeals court ruled that a Chicago insurer did not have to cover Medline against litigation alleging damages from the company's EtO emissions because the policy did not begin (in 2008) until after the alleged EtO emissions began (in 1994).

-As of early 2025 the litigation is still pending as no formal settlement or resolution has been announced by the parties.